dhansel/IECDevice/examples/IECCentronics/README.md

   the function can easily be altered in the source code.
 If no jumper is installed then the printer is never reset.
 - `SELECT`: If a jumper is installed then the *Select* pin (13) on the [printer port](https://www.lammertbies.nl/comm/cable/parallel) will be pulled LOW, otherwise it remains HIGH.
-Some printers require this, others do not.
+Some printers require this to be LOW, others do not.
-- `AUTOLF`: If a jumper is installed then the *Autofeed* pin (14) on the [printer port](https://www.lammertbies.nl/comm/cable/parallel) will be pulled LOW.
+- `AUTOLF`: If a jumper is installed then the *Autofeed* pin (14) on the [printer port](https://www.lammertbies.nl/comm/cable/parallel) will be pulled LOW. otherwise it remains HIGH.
 On some printers this signal controls whether the printer automatically executes a line feed after receiving a carriage return (0Dh) character.

 ## Extending IECCentronics